-- Understanding of and ability to identify historical and structural forms of inequality, including challenging the status quo and the ways in which oppression, power, and privilege operate in P-20 contexts - Ability to apply inquiry and research skills to surface and disrupt structural inequality in their contexts and across the P-20 pipeline - Willingness to examine and acknowledge the ways in which they personally and professionally maintain policies and practices that are inequitable - Ability to employ transformative, culturally responsive, democratic, and inclusive leadership practices at the individual and organizational levels to create fairness in opportunities and outcomes for those who have been historically marginalized within the P-20 educational spectrum.
+- Understanding of and ability to identify historical and structural forms of inequality, including challenging the status quo and the ways in which oppression, power, and privilege operate in P-20 contexts - Ability to apply inquiry and research skills to surface and disrupt structural inequalities in their contexts and across the P-20 pipeline - Willingness to examine and acknowledge the ways in which they personally and professionally maintain policies and practices that are inequitable - Ability to employ transformative, culturally responsive, democratic, and inclusive leadership practices at the individual and organizational levels to create fairness in opportunities and outcomes for those who have been historically marginalized within the P-20 educational system.

 For the PK-12 concentration, the Ed.D. program requires 34 credits of cohort-based coursework, 12 credits of dissertation, and 14 elective credits.
+For candidates in the advanced track, the program requires 34 credits of cohort-based coursework, 12 credits of dissertation, and 4 elective credits.